FDio/csit/docs/report/vpp_performance_tests/csit_release_notes.rst

 calculated against the test results listed in CSIT |release-1| report.
 The comparison is calculated between the mean values based on collected and archived test results' samples for involved VPP releases.
 Standard deviation has been also listed for CSIT |release|.
-VPP-16.09 and VPP-17.01 numbers are provided for reference.
+Performance numbers since release VPP-16.09 are provided for reference.

 NDR Throughput
 ~~~~~~~~~~~~~~